rohangaur21/aws-csaa/README.md

   - OLD- S3-RRS (Reduced Redundancy Storage) - Durability and availability of 99.99%.
 Use when you don’t care if data is occasionally lost and can easily be re-created.
   - OLD- Glacier - For archival only.
 Takes 3 - 5 hours to restore files.
 Durability of 99.999999999%.
   ![S3 Comparison](s3_comparison.jpg)
+  - Charge on S3 are based on following ways:- storage, requests, storage management pricing, data transfer pricing, transfer acceleration, cross region replication pricing.

 ### S3 Buckets
   - S3 Namespace is global.
 Region independent.
 Universal Namespace.
   - Uploading file to S3 bucket will give HTTP 200 code, if upload is successful.
+ - Can turn ON MFA for delete.
   - A bucket name in any region should only contain lower case characters.
 It has to be DNS Compliant

   - Object versioning - Different versions of the same object in a bucket.